0mp/mpds-orange/flink-autoscaler/README.md

 ```
 gcloud auth configure-docker
 ```
-* Run the following command on the home directory o`f the simulator project to build and push the Docker image on Mac/Linux:
+* Run the following command on the home directory of the simulator project to build and push the Docker image on Mac/Linux:
 ```
 ./gradlew clean jib
 ```